 Neema Iyer is the founder and director of Pollicy, a civic technology organization based in Kampala, Uganda.
 Pollicy uses data, design and technology to improve how citizens and government engage around public service delivery.
 She has a Masters in Public Health from Emory University and has worked on large-scale mobile and digital projects across Africa as part of TTC Mobile (previously Text to Change) and Viamo (previously VOTO Mobile).
 She currently leads the design of a number of projects focused on building data skills, on fostering conversations on data privacy and digital security, and on innovating around policy.
 Follow her on Twitter at: @pollicyorg @neemaiyer

-Linda Raftree supports strategy, program design, research, and technology in international development initiatives.
-She co-founded MERLTech in 2014 and Kurante in 2013.
-Linda advises Girl Effect on digital safety, security and privacy and supports the organization with research and strategy.
-She is involved in developing responsible data policies for both Catholic Relief Services and USAID.
-Since 2011, she has been advising The Rockefeller Foundation’s Evaluation Office on the use of ICTs in monitoring and evaluation.
+Linda Raftree supports strategy, program design, research, and ethical uses of technology and digital data in international development initiatives.
+She advises Girl Effect on digital safety, security, and privacy, and contributes to their research and strategy efforts.
+She has supported development of responsible data policies and guidelines for CRS and USAID, and she supports Girls Who Code and the Bank Information Center on safeguarding.
+Linda runs Technology Salon in New York City and organizes the MERL Tech conference.
 Prior to becoming an independent consultant, Linda worked for 16 years with Plan International.
-Linda runs Technology Salons in New York City and advocates for ethical approaches for using ICTs and digital data in the humanitarian and development space.
+She has published on the intersection of digital technology and adolescent girls, child/youth migration, youth workforce development, and monitoring and evaluation.
 She is the co-author of several publications on technology and development, including Emerging Opportunities: Monitoring and Evaluation in a Tech-Enabled World with Michael Bamberger.
 Linda blogs at Wait… What? and tweets as @meowtree.
 See Linda’s full bio here.

 Wayan Vota is a co-founder of MERL Tech and Kurante.
 He is on the forefront of utilizing new and emerging technologies to magnify the intent of communities to accelerate their social and economic development.
 Wayan has worked at FHI360’s Tech Lab, Development Gateway, Inveneo, The World Bank and Mercy Corps where altogether he created holistic nationwide programmes in 11 countries.
 He has co-developed and organized multiple conferences to showcase technology’s promise, including Technology Salon, MERL Tech, ICTforAg, Fail Festival, and ICT4Drinks.
 Wayan publishes ICTworks, the premier online community of technology for development practitioners.
 Wayan co-taught the inaugural Masters-level class on Technology and Innovation for Development at Johns Hopkins University, using the Principles of Digital Development as a framework to showcase the opportunities and challenges of implementing technology-based international development interventions.
 See Wayan’s full bio here and follow him on Twitter at @wayan_vota.